Clean Shielding, Reliable Coverage:

-Gas nozzles with tight dimensional tolerances ensure a secure fit in the torch and a defined shielding gas flow.
-Polished inner surfaces promote even gas distribution across the weld.
-Temperature-resistant materials maintain their shape and function even at high cycle times.
-Optional coated versions reduce spatter adhesion and facilitate cleaning.
+Gas nozzles with tight dimensional tolerances ensure a secure fit in the torch and precise shielding gas flow.
+Polished inner surfaces promote uniform gas distribution across the entire weld area.
+Heat-resistant materials maintain their shape even under high thermal loads.

-Available in standard dimensions or as a custom design based on drawings or samples.
-We precisely tailor the geometry and material to your fixture and process requirements.
+Available as standard versions or custom designs based on drawings or samples.
+Geometry, interfaces, and materials are precisely tailored to your specific requirements.

 Catalog